arrowtype/recursive/fonts/rec_mono-for-code/README.md

 ## Packages

-Install these fonts, then call them with their family names, e.g. `Rec Mono Duotone`.
+Download the zip in this folder for an easy way to download these fonts.
+Then, install the fonts then call them from your favorite code editor with their relevant family name, e.g. `Rec Mono Duotone`.

 **`Rec Mono Linear`**
 - Everyday workhorse for code.
 Simplified shapes meant to help enhance focus in complex code.